kobiton/docs/CONTRIBUTING.md

 ## Antora logs

-Beautified logs for [each Antora playbook](#antora-playbooks) are automatically generated in the `logs` directory when you run `yarn local`.
-If you have the AsciiDoc preview enabled in your text editor, you can select links in the **Table of contents** or the **File** column to go directly to that section or file.
+Beautified logs are automatically generated in the `logs` directory when you run `yarn local`.
+If AsciiDoc preview is enabled in your text editor, you can select links in the **Table of contents** or the **File** column to go directly to that section or file.

-Here's an example:
+For example:

 ```asciidoc
 = Docs logs